jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**June 10, 2024**_
+It's necessary to normalize the matrix so that a word's frequencies do not influence its significance.
+The common approaches include PPMI and tf-idf transformations.
+Next topic: similarity metrics

 _**June 9, 2024**_
 Learned about word-by-document (term-document matrix) and word-by-word (term-content matrix) vectors